KaiFig/Unit2_project/README.md

 print("Done")

 ```

+**Fig.8** This is the code for our minimum viable product.
+At this stage, we were only trying to read the sensors and put the data in a CSV file.

 ![](https://github.com/KaiFig/Unit2_project/blob/main/Screenshot%202022-12-04%20at%207.40.57%20AM.png)

-**Figx** Below is our CSV file for the first hour and a half.
+**Fig.9** Below is our CSV file for the first hour and a half where we stored our data.

 ![](https://github.com/KaiFig/Unit2_project/blob/main/Screenshot%202022-12-04%20at%207.40.50%20AM.png)

-**Figx** Below is our CSV file at the end of our 48 hours.
-Between this and the picture above, we managed to collect a total of 577 pieces of data from the sensors that were all sent to our CSV file.
+**Fig.10** Below is our CSV file at the end of our 48 hours.
+Between this and Fig.9, we managed to collect a total of 577 pieces of data from the sensors that were all sent to our CSV file.

-## List of techniques used
+## Existing tools
 | Software/development tools | coding structure tools | Libraries    |
 |----------------------------|------------------------|--------------|
 | Python/Pycharm             | for loops              | datetime     |